Meet Bruce:

 At SPEX, it's just Bruce and me.
 Bruce does everything associated with helping you see better.
 When you order, I get notified, collect the details, and send them all along to Bruce.
 From there, Bruce procures the appropriate lenses, grinds them to a perfect fit for your selected frames, sets them, and sends them along to me.
 I then package (including SPEX stickers!!) and ship the package to you!

+So, when we say individually crafted, that's really what we mean.
 Even if you order nonprescription sun or blue light blocking lenses, Bruce still completes the above process.

 Unlike some shops that sell prefabricated glasses, Bruce hand crafts every pair.